juhp/hkgr/README.md

 Wrote tarball sdist to /var/home/petersen/github/hkgr/.hkgr/hkgr-0.4.tar.gz
 ```

-After fixing up, retag a new tarball and upload candidate:
+After fixing up, retag a new tarball with `--force` and upload candidate,
+in one go:

 ```shellsession
 $ hkgr upload -f